bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 ## Smart healthcare devices of the future

+The future of digital health is closely connected with wearable healthcare devices that can non-invasively collect data 24 hours a day.
+The smaller these devices are, the better.
+Not only do they tend to have longer battery lives, but research also shows promise in [utilizing human body heat as a power source](https://scitechdaily.com/new-wearable-device-turns-your-body-into-a-biological-battery/).

+### Smart rings

+* Smart rings seem like smaller versions of smartwatches, but calling them that is an understatement.
+* Their discreet form factor and the capability to collect data unobtrusively allow for the capturing of more comprehensive health data.
+* Smart rings have also shown promise in areas such as [sign language recognition](https://dl.acm.org/doi/10.1145/3597638.3614491) and the [early detection of COVID-1](https://www.fiercehealthcare.com/tech/ucsf-launches-study-to-use-wearable-data-from-oura-ring-for-early-covid-19-detection)9 and other viral infections.

+### Smart earrings

+* Researchers at the University of Washington are developing smart earrings capable of monitoring signs of stress, eating, exercise, and ovulation.
+* These earrings continuously measure fever, indicating if the body is fighting an infection.
+* Studies show these earrings are more accurate at sensing skin temperature than smartwatches, making them potentially better for measuring ovulation and period tracking.
+FemTech companies are likely to explore these prototypes for integration with their applications.

 Gathering data from these devices isn’t really a challenge.
 The challenge is to develop the right algorithm that will not only analyse the data but will respond with the solution that may save a life.
 Healthcare apps that we create can instruct patients and caregivers to call an ambulance.
 An app can even set up a phone call to 911 and the patient just needs to click to start it.

 If you are looking for a **[healthcare software development company](/)**, make sure that the software team that you are about to hire have **deep knowledge about software development as well as experience in hardware**.
 These two elements are crucial in terms of developing solutions for telehealth.